 Crested geckos are omnivores eating both plants and animals.
 The diet consists mainly of insects, (rotten) fruit, and pollen from flowers in the wild.

 In captivity, crested geckos are mostly fed a meal replacement powder that contains most of the necessary nutrients.
 You should add vitamins and supplements to create a well-balanced diet.
 Insects like crickets can be occasionally fed and fruit and worms should only be fed as a treat (when on a diet based on meal replacement powder or granulate food).

 Bearded dragons are omnivores and their diet consists mainly of insects such as crickets and dubia roaches.
 However, they also eat plants, primarily leafy greens such as watercress, kale, and spring greens.
 Bearded dragons will prefer live prey over plants but, in captivity, they can also be fed commercial diets that provide a well-balanced diet for them.

 Can Crested Geckos Live With Bearded Dragons?

 But the humidity and temperature aren’t the only problems you’ll encounter.
-Crested geckos aren’t very aggressive but they can get territorial.
-Bearded dragons are known to become very territorial when they grow up and will defend their territory and might even attack and bite your crested gecko.
+Crested geckos aren’t very aggressive, but they can get territorial.
+Bearded dragons become very territorial when they grow up and defend their territory.
+They could attack and bite your crested gecko.

 So I wouldn’t recommend putting both animals in the same terrarium.
-Most likely, your crested gecko will be stressed, get bitten or even get killed by the bearded dragon.
-It’s just not worth it to put it in such a risky situation if you’re an animal lover.
+Your crested gecko will likely be stressed, get bitten, or even get killed by the bearded dragon.
+It’s not worth putting it in such a risky situation if you’re an animal lover.

 Should You Get a Crested Gecko or Bearded Dragon?